 - Divide the dough into about 3 equal parts.

-- Take one section of the dough and roll it into 8″ diameter, fairly thin about thickness of dime.
-Do the same with the remaining 2 parts.
+- Roll one section of the dough to eight inches in diameter, fairly thin – about thickness of dime.
+Do the same with the remaining two parts.

-- Make sure to place just enough papdi to cover top of the oil in the frying pan in a single layer.
-Don’t overcrowd.
-Fry the papdi until both sides are a light golden-brown.
+- Place just enough papdi to cover the oil in the frying pan in a single layer.
+Don’t crowd them.

 - After the papdi cool to room temperature they should be crisp.

 - Papdi can be stored in airtight container for 1 month.

 To make round papdi, divide the dough in about 30 equal parts and roll them individually into 2½-inch rounds.
 Prick with a fork in four to five places.

 - Mash the chickpeas lightly and mix with hari (cilantro) chutney to your taste.
 Keep aside.